-From 1974 I shot 35mm - black and white for street photography and, on expeditions, mostly slide film.
+From 1974 I shot 35mm - TriX for street photography and, on expeditions, mostly Ektachrome.
 My images were used in magazines, newspapers and audio-visual productions.
 Since those days, I've worked with stills and movie format in Australia, UK, France, Nepal, Italy, Denmark and Greenland.

 Today I shoot 'old skool' in monochrome using available light, fixed lenses, and traditional formats - 35mm and 120mm.
-I use a range of classic cameras including Nikon F4s with 85 f1.8, (the brick) and FM2n with 105 f2.5 (the McCurry kit), Olympus OM1 with 50 f1.4, Leica IIIf with 50 f2, Hasselblad 500cm with 180 f4, and Mamiya M645 with 150 f3.5.
-With fast film in low light, they capture timeless images with a classic raw and grainy human essence.
+I use a range of classic cameras including Nikon F4s with 85mm and 180mm (the brick) and FM2n with 105 f2.5 (the McCurry kit), Olympus OM1 with 50 f1.4, Leica IIIf with 50 f2, Hasselblad 500cm with 180 f4, and Mamiya M645 with 150 f3.5.
+With fast film in low light, these capture timeless images with a classic raw and grainy human essence.

-This site includes a small guest gallery of images from inspirational photographers active from the 19th to the 21st centuries.
+This site includes a small rotating guest gallery of images from inspirational photographers.

-I'm currently based on the Pacific coast of Australia.
-To discuss a portrait commission, email me: email@example.com
+I'm based on the Pacific coast of Australia.
+To discuss a portrait commission, email me: firstname.lastname@example.org

 Pic of the month